 When you go for your acupuncture appointment, wear loose clothing.
 Some of it may need to be adjusted or removed during your treatment.

-It’s also important to eat an hour or so before you go, as acupuncture can otherwise leave you feeling low on energy and a little light-headed.
+It’s important to eat an hour or so before you go, as acupuncture can otherwise leave you feeling low on energy and a little light-headed.
 Avoid caffeine and alcohol before the appointment.

-You could see results in as soon as one to four weeks, especially if you go for treatment regularly.
-It’s also unlikely to interfere with any of the treatments you’ve already started, making it a high-reward, low-risk opportunity for treatment.
+You could see results in as soon as 1 to 4 weeks, especially if you go for treatment regularly.
+It’s also unlikely to interfere with any of the treatments you’ve already started, making it a low-risk opportunity for treatment.